yougotwill/SIDE/README.md

 ### Configure SIDE

-Assign SIDE' key bindings you would want to use.
+Assign key bindings you would want to use by opening `Preferences/Package Settings/SIDE/Key Bindings` menu.

-Sometimes you would need to configure SIDE to know what are references or definitions, because the default `SOME_LANGAUGE.tmPreferences` didn't account for them.
+Sometimes you need to configure SIDE to know what are references or definitions, because the default `SOME_LANGAUGE.tmPreferences` didn't account for them.
 Or there are symbols you would like to remove from the index.

 Here is how to configure your language `X` for SIDE and Sublime.